A very public rule breaker

 Love him or loath him, Elon Musk does push the boundaries of what is possible.
 The charismatic, if somewhat eccentric, South African serial entrepreneur, has been a rule breaker and disrupter of many industry sectors.
 His impressive, and growing, portfolio of diverse companies he leads makes for interesting reading :

 - SpaceX – a rocket company which has a BHAG of making humans multiplanetary ( ie – manned spaceflight to Mars).
 They are well on the way to reducing the cost of spaceflight to a fraction of what it is today, with their Falcon rocketry design, reusable rocket technology and know-how.

 - Tesla – electric car company, which is now the highest value carmaker in the world.
-Tesla’s aims to totally shake-up the ICE (internal combustion industry), and his progress has forced the hand of big incumbent players to divert billions into R&D to develop their own EV models.
+Tesla’s aim to totally shake-up the ICE (internal combustion industry), and his resultant progress has now forced the hand of the big laggard incumbent players to divert billions into R&D to develop their own EV models.